Muhammad Moin Khan

-Moin Khan is a retired major general of Bangladesh Army.
-Who served as the General Officer Commanding of the 9th Infantry Division and area commander of Savar Area.
-Previously, he was commander of Logistics Area.
-He was also the former Director of Inspection & Technical Development at Army Headquarters as brigadier general.
+Moin Khan is a retired major general of the Bangladesh Army who served as the general officer commanding of the 9th Infantry Division and area commander of Savar Area.
+Previously, he was commander of the logistics area.
+He was also the former director of inspection and technical development at army headquarters as a brigadier general.

 Career

-Moin was commissioned in Bangladesh Army on 22 June 1990 with 22nd BMA Long Course.
+Moin was commissioned into the Bangladesh Army on 22 June 1990 with the 22nd BMA Long Course.

-Moin served as area commander of the Logistics Area at Dhaka Cantonment.
-Earlier that, he was Minister (Consular) at Bangladesh High commission, London, UK and director (Border) of the National Security Intelligence.
+Moin served as area commander of the logistics area at Dhaka Cantonment.
+Earlier, he was minister (consular) at the Bangladesh High Commission, London, UK, and director (border) of the National Security Intelligence.

-He is the current Colonel Commandant of Remount Veterinary and Farm Corps.
+He is the former colonel-commandant of the Remount Veterinary and Farm Corps.